Night Of Sevens/ Chinese Valentine Day – Qixi Festival/ Double Seventh Festival: 28th August 2017

 The river forever separates Zhinu and Niulang while Zhinu sadly sits on the banks of the river weaving on her loom and Niulang helplessly watches her from afar.

-However, once every year (7/7), their broken hearts glimmer with the light of reunion.
+However, once every year (7/7) the nights of seven/double seventh festival, their broken hearts glimmer with the light of reunion.
 Magpies take a pity on the separated lovers and build a bridge to reconnect the two, hence culminating into the Night of Sevens.

 To mark the importance of the annual event, people go to temples to pray to Zhinu for wisdom and burn paper items as offerings.